Prathmesh1524/Sadhak.co/README.md

 ## Getting Started

-1} Go to terminal check node is installed or not node --version \n 2} clone this Repository \n
+1} Go to terminal check node is installed or not node --version 2} clone this Repository
-3} First, run the development server \n
+3} First, run the development server

 ```bash
 npm run dev